Jeffrey Epstein's ex-girlfriend claimed she "never saw any inappropriate underage activities" with him

 Giuffre has accused Epstein of arranging for her to have sexual encounters with numerous wealthy and influential men, including Britain's Prince Andrew.
 He and the other men have denied her allegations.

+When asked by King whether she thought there should be men panicking over what Maxwell might tell authorities, Giuffre said she would "really hope they are."

+"Very, very well-known, popular men that everyone would know the names of … I can't wait for the day of truth to light," she said.

-In the transcripts, Maxwell repeatedly derided Giuffre, saying: "She has lied repeatedly."
+In the transcripts, Maxwell repeatedly derided Giuffre, calling her an "awful fantasist."

+"Are we tallying all the lies?"
+Maxwell asked, saying she could not recall taking Giuffre out for a night of clubbing with Andrew in London.
+"Her tissue of lies is extremely hard to pick apart what is true and what isn't."

 She said she "never instructed Virginia to have sex with anybody ever."

-Asked if she trained Giuffre to recruit others to perform sexual massages, Maxwell said: "It′s absurd and her entire story is one giant tissue of lies."
+Asked if she trained Giuffre to recruit others to perform sexual massages, Maxwell said: "It′s absurd."

+As for whether Maxwell was Epstein's girlfriend after meeting him in 1991, she called it a "tricky question."

+"There were times when I would have liked to think of myself as his girlfriend," she said.

 The Miami Herald, whose reporting in 2018 brought fresh scrutiny to Epstein's alleged crimes, had argued in seeking the unsealing that Maxwell's fear of embarrassment shouldn't stop the public from learning of "the sexual abuse of young girls at the hands of the wealthy and powerful."